Second Opinions For Mesothelioma

 P/D is less invasive and only removes the lining of the lung, called the pleura, followed by the removal of visible tumors along the surface of the lungs and chest cavity.
 Patients still must be in good overall health to undergo the procedure, but the fatality rate during or directly after is far lower than EPP.

 A second opinion before a major surgical procedure for mesothelioma treatment is important in determining what’s best for the patient.
 For example, a patient misdiagnosed as having stage III mesothelioma may not be recommended invasive surgery.
-A second opinion from a mesothelioma specialist may change the diagnosis to a stage II, allowing the option for curative treatments like EPP or P/D. Conversely, a second opinion from a mesothelioma specialist could also stop a patient from undergoing an invasive surgical procedure.
+A second opinion from a mesothelioma specialist may change the diagnosis to a stage II, allowing the option for curative treatments like EPP or P/D. Conversely, a second opinion from a mesothelioma specialist could also stop a patient from undergoing an invasive surgical procedure and avoid treatment for another disease.

 The Cost of a Second Opinion